Body Lift in Dallas, TX

 Following your body lift procedure, dressings or bandages will be applied to the incisions.
 A small, thin tube may be temporarily placed under the skin to drain any excess blood or fluid that may collect after the surgery.
 A body lift is a major surgical procedure and requires significant recovery time.
 Pain and discomfort are first managed with intravenous or intramuscular medications and later with oral pain medication.
 A specific diet may be encouraged, and Dr. Wallace will guide you on how to reduce the risk of complications.
 Dr. Wallace may also provide you with a medical compression garment to wear at all times except while bathing.
 Surgical dressings are generally removed two days after surgery with showering allowed at that time.
 Your post-surgery activities will be restricted until you have had plenty of time to recover.
 Restrictions may include avoiding exercise and lifting of five pounds or more.
 Walking is encouraged after surgery; however, further exercise is not recommended by Dr. Wallace until sufficient healing has occurred.

 Getting Back to Normal Following Body Lift Surgery

 Most people require four to six weeks of recovery time before getting back to normal following a body lift surgery.
 Dr. Wallace generally recommends that you wait six to eight weeks before exercising.
 There cannot be any pressure placed on the treated area.
 Approximately 75 percent of the swelling subsides at six weeks and 90 percent at three months.
 But once you’re fully healed, your amazing results will delight and thrill you as you enjoy your new body!

-If you live in Plano, Frisco or anywhere in Dallas, TX, and are considering a body lift procedure, then Charles A. Wallace, MD could be just the right facility for you.
+If you live in Plano, Frisco or anywhere in Dallas, TX, and are considering a body lift procedure, then Dr. Wallace could be just the right facility for you.
 Contact board-certified plastic surgeon Dr. Wallace today for a complimentary consultation!